sebas77/Svelto.MiniExamples/README.md

 # Svelto.ECS.MiniExamples

-New Mini Examples for Svelto.ECS and Svelto.Tasks
+New Mini Examples for Svelto.ECS and Svelto.Tasks.

+These examples use the last beta version of unity available at the moment of the update.

 Warning: these examples may use using unofficial versions of Svelto that you won't find on the main repository until officially released.